dangit24/doctors_hat_dv/README.md

 1. **Rotating Ellipse:** The main visual element is a rotating ellipse with eccentricity and ripple amplitude, providing an animated and celebratory effect.

-2. **Pixel Animation:** A set of pixels move around the display, creating a dynamic and lively atmosphere.
+2. **Pixel Animation:** A set of pixels move around the display, creating a dynamic and lively atmosphere using the [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) library.

 3. **Victory Melody:** A victory melody plays when triggered, adding an audible element to the celebration.

 4. **Interactive Puzzle:** The project includes a puzzle where two potentiometers must be turned to specific positions to create a circular ellipse with minimal ripple.

-5. **Audible Feedback:** The buzzer provides audible feedback, changing its frequency and beep interval based on the positions of the potentiometers.
+5. **Audible Feedback:** The buzzer provides audible feedback, changing its frequency and beep interval based on the positions of the potentiometers using the ESP32's ledc functions (PWM based).

 6. **Interactive Buttons:** The project includes buttons for controlling sound and animation.
 The SOUND_OFF_PIN button toggles the sound, and the BTN2_PIN button toggles pixel animation.